VIBE: Vector Index Benchmark for Embeddings

 Because of the significance of ANN search in modern AI applications, accurate performance evaluation of vector indexes is essential.
-Currently, the ANN-benchmarks project \citep{aumuller2020ann} includes the most comprehensive collection of ANN algorithms.
-However, most of its datasets, such as MNIST, Fashion-MNIST, and SIFT, are not representative of modern applications since they have representations, such as raw pixels and image descriptors, that have been superseded by dense vector embeddings.
-In addition, there does not exist a systematic benchmark for the recent important OOD use cases of ANN search, such as multi-modal search and approximate attention computation.
-Hence, there is an urgent need for a comprehensive and up-to-date set of benchmarks whose datasets consist of (i) modern embedding datasets and (ii) OOD datasets.
+Currently, the ANN-Benchmarks project~\citep{aumuller2020ann} includes the most comprehensive collection of ANN algorithms.
+However, most of its datasets, such as MNIST, Fashion-MNIST, and SIFT, are not representative of modern applications.
+These datasets have representations, such as raw pixels and image descriptors, that have been superseded by dense vector embeddings.
+In addition, existing systematic benchmarks do not cover important recent OOD use cases of ANN search.
+Hence, there is a need for a comprehensive, up-to-date benchmark suite containing both in-distribution embedding workloads and OOD workloads.

-To address these issues, we introduce Vector Index Benchmark for Embeddings (\textsc{VIBE}), a benchmarking suite for ANN algorithms on modern embedding datasets. \textsc{VIBE} contains a straightforward pipeline for creating benchmark datasets: we use popular embedding models to generate representative embedding datasets from sources such as ArXiv and ImageNet.
-We also introduce novel approximate attention computation benchmark datasets.
+To address these issues, we introduce Vector Index Benchmark for Embeddings (\textsc{VIBE}), a benchmarking suite for ANN algorithms on modern embedding datasets. \textsc{VIBE} contains a straightforward pipeline for creating benchmark datasets: we use popular modern embedding models to generate representative embedding datasets from sources such as arXiv and ImageNet.
+We also introduce four challenging MIPS benchmark datasets covering approximate attention computation and multi-vector-to-single-vector reduction.
 The benchmark is open, ongoing, and extensible, enabling authors of new ANN algorithms to easily integrate their implementations.
-Thus, beyond presenting an up-to-date performance evaluation, our work enables rigorous evaluation in the future. \textsc{VIBE} features an interactive website that enables deeper analysis of results, for instance assessing the robustness of methods by viewing the performance breakdown for easy and hard queries.
+Thus, beyond presenting an up-to-date performance evaluation, our work enables rigorous evaluation in the future. \textsc{VIBE} also features an interactive website that supports deeper analysis of the results.